 That disruption to the west-east oriented jet stream resulted in a southward kink of that river of air ,which pushed record cold into middle latitude areas of the mainland United States.
 Following the cold wave, the "wavy" jet stream led to a quick warm-up in the central and eastern United States followed by another cold surge in time for Thanksgiving Eve while much of the West should see mild Thanksgiving weather.

-The ghost of the winter
+The ghost of the winters yet to come?

 So many are wondering if this pattern is an indication of the winter